Fall Hours • COVID-19 Update

 - Understand the basic technical data elements required in biopharmaceutical product development

 REGL.x410 replaced REGL.x404 Regulation of Medical Devices and Diagnostics.
-If you have declared candidacy using the former requirements, you will not need to take REGL.x410.
-If you are interested in declaring candidacy using the new requirements, please contact student services.
+If you have enrolled into the program using the former requirements, you will not need to take REGL.x410.
+If you are interested in establishing candidacy & enrolling into the program using the new requirements, please contact student services.
 Student services will guide you on the steps needed to request REGL.x404 earned credits to count towards the updated program requirements.